rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 ## 2) Find a Printer
 Before your app can print, it must first discover and connect to a printer.
 There are a few ways to discover printers, but all use the [searchPrinters](../api/printing#msearchPrintersSTATIC) method.

-###via Bluetooth
+###Finding via Bluetooth
-Printing via Bluetooth is supported by Android, iOS and Windows Mobile apps.
-The following JavaScript code looks for any Zebra printers available via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:
+Printing via Bluetooth is supported by Android, iOS and Windows Mobile apps. **During Bluetooth discovery, the printer must be in "discoverable" mode.** The following JavaScript code looks for any Zebra printers discoverable via Bluetooth by specifying the `connectionType` and `printerType` in the `options` parameter:

 Sample JavaScript code: